How to Have a Sustainable Thanksgiving

 Plates and Utensils:

 It’s probably a no-brainer, but use reusable plates and cutlery.
 It can be a lot to wash up after hosting a huge party, but the environment will thank you.
 Also, when you have a large pile of dishes, using the dishwasher is far more economical and environmental than hand-washing.
-If using real china is just not feasible, go for biodegradable plastics, or disposable bamboo plates and utensils.
+If using real china is just not feasible, go for biodegradable and home-compostable options, or disposable bamboo plates and utensils.

 After the last bite has been taken, as a host, we know what you’re thinking – there’s still so much food!
 You have some options when it comes to excess food, and none of them include wastage.
 35 billion tons of excess food ends up in landfills every year, so to help combat that horrifying stat, here’s what you can do.